techno-tim/techno-tim.github.io/_posts/2023-06-24-upgrade-proxmox-to-8.md

 ## Upgrade the system to Debian Bookworm and Proxmox VE 8.0

 Now all that's left is updating the system!
-If you've made it this far it's now time to upgrade the system!
+If you've made it this far it's now time to upgrade!
 I would recommend stoping or migrating any virtual machines and LXC containers before proceeding.

 ```bash
 apt update